List of All Current Courses

 October 13-14, 2017

-Wound Management for the Nurse Practitioner and Advanced Practice Nurses: A Best Practice Boot Camp for Persons with Lower Extremity Ulcers
+Wound Management for the Nurse Practitioner and Advanced Practice Nurses: A Best Practice Boot Camp on Lower Extremity Ulcers

 This interactive two day course will provide Nurse Practitioners and Advanced Practice Nurses with up-to-date practices in wound management, focusing on the management of lower extremity ulcers and diabetic foot ulcers.
 The course will equip NPs and APNs with the knowledge and skill to effectively assess, diagnose and manage lower extremity wounds.
 Interactive simulation lab sessions will focus on physical assessment, diagnostic reasoning, selection and use of wound treatments; and advanced wound management techniques.